notional-finance/contracts-v2/contracts/internal/liquidation/_README.md

 ## fCash Local Currency

-Liquidation fCash in local currency can be done in either two conditions:
+Liquidating fCash in local currency can occur in the following scenario:

-- Total free collateral is negative but local available is positive.
-This can occur when borrowing in a different currency collateralized by local currency fCash.
-- The account has negative local available.
-This can occur if the account has borrowed and lent fCash at different maturities in the local currency.
+- The account has negative local available because it has borrowed and lent at different maturities in the local currency, and the value of its debt in the local currency outweighs the value of the fCash collateral in that currency.

-In either of these cases, the benefit to the account is based on the difference between the `liquidationDiscountFactor` and the `riskAdjustedDiscountFactor`.
+The benefit to the account is based on the difference between the `liquidationDiscountFactor` and the `riskAdjustedDiscountFactor`.
 For example, if the risk adjusted fCash haircut is 300 basis points (3%) then the liquidation discount haircut may be 150 basis points (1.5%).
 The liquidator will purchase fCash at 150 basis points below market value and the account will receive local currency cash.
 The benefit to their free collateral is equal to `benefit = fCashSold * (liquidationDiscountFactor - riskAdjustedDiscountFactor)`

 ## fCash Cross Currency